ariga/atlas-operator/README.md

 ### Getting started

 In this example, we will create a MySQL database and apply a schema to it.
+After installing the operator, follow these steps to get started:

 1. Create a MySQL database and a secret with an [Atlas URL](https://atlasgo.io/concepts/url) to the database: